kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 Word count quantifies the number of words in a text.
 This measure might inform scenarios for model testing, especially in understanding performance across texts with different information densities.
-The count is determined by tokenizing the text and counting the total number of words.
+The count is determined by tokenizing the text using the [nltk toolkit](https://www.nltk.org/) and counting the total number of words.

 !!! example